romkatv/powerlevel10k/README.md

 You then need to indicate that you wish to use the additional glyphs by defining the following in your `~/.zshrc`:

+    POWERLEVEL9K_MODE='awesome-fontconfig'

+If you chose to use already patched fonts, use instead :

     POWERLEVEL9K_MODE='awesome-patched'

 If you choose to make use of this, your prompt will look something like this: